ido-ofir/node-chat-server/README.md

         },

-        getMessages(query, callback){  // get a set of chat messages.
+        getMessages(query, callback){

-            // find chat messages addresed to a specific user or group id. var findQuery = { to: query.to };
+            // find chat messages between two users, or a user and a group.
+            // query.ids is an array with two ids in it.
+            // the first id belongs to the user that is requesting the mesasges.ng
-            if (query.from) {  // 'from' will be present for a user but not for a group. findQuery.from = query.from;
+            // the second id can be a user id or a group id. var findQuery = {
-            }
+              $or: [
+                { from: query.ids[0], to: query.ids[1] },
+                { from: query.ids[1], to: query.ids[0] }
+              ]
+            };
             var cursor = chats.find(findQuery);

-            // sort by ascending creation date. 'createdAt' is added by the chat server to every message. cursor.sort({ createdAt: 1 });
+            // sort by descending creation date. 'createdAt' is added by the chat server to every message. cursor.sort({ createdAt: -1 });

             // skip items
             cursor.skip(query.skip);